by DJ Moresby

 We packed the bait fishing in about 11 pm.
 On some 24 hour charters, I’ve seen people bait fish all night.
 It was clear though this party had a few clues and understood the benefits of a few hours kip before the serious fishing started.

 I was up at dawn with the idea of tossing out a stray line for a snapper, so was Ian Smith with the same Idea.
 Before we could do it the skipper was up and we were motoring out for our first Hapuka drift.
 Had a quick bite to eat, baited my line with two whole mackerel then we were there.
 Fishing in 200 to 270 metres you don’t anchor the boat.
 The skipper finds the fish and calculates wind speed and current.
-He then turns the boat side on and all those fishing that drift line up on one side of the boat in such a way that their lines go out away from the boat at right angles to the boat and parallel to each other’s lines.
+He then turns the boat side-on and all those fishing that drift line up on one side of the boat in such a way that their lines go out away from the boat at right angles to the boat and parallel to each other’s lines.
 With one of our small party still seasick and most of the deck space unused all of us could fish every drift.

 Typical gear used included: 500 plus metres of 24 kg mono main line, 0.8 kg sinkers.
 A gimble belt, and a harness to clip on to your reel.
 All fished 2 or 3 large tuna circle hooks on short droppers tied into a heavy trace, 100 kg to 200 kg mono.
 The heavy trace is principally to stop sharks, gemfish, and barracouta biting ones hooks off!
 Most had illumined beads or tubing next to the hooks.
 The 0.8 kg sinker is tied to this 200 kg hook dropper via a short length of 15 kg mono so if your sinker snags there is still hope of recovering hooks and fish.
 Rods and reels all heavy duty stuff.
 My Penn Senator 9/0 reel mounted on a matching Penn Custom roller tipped 1.66 meters long 12/24 kg rod was typical.
 Two of the others had the exact same rod and reel set.
 I have tried this sort of fishing with lighter gear previously and it was not something I’d repeat!

 I positioned myself in the middle of the boat where I could look in on the boat sounder.
 When Hugh gave us the nod for the first drop we were in 270 metres with lots of fish sign hard on the bottom.
 The wind though easing up was pushing the boat along.
 It seemed like forever till any of us touched bottom.
 With possibly 380 metres of the line running out at an angle, it is a bit tricky to feel the bottom.
 A bit like feeling a single grain of sand on your finger.
-This is where the new braided super lines have a distinct advantage as you can feel your sink touching the bottom quite easily even in quite deep water!
+This is were the new braided super lines have a distinct advantage as you can feel your sink touching the bottom quite easily even in quite deep water!

 This area was quite new to me, and I don’t do a lot of this sort of fishing.
 Surfcasting is more my “thing”.
 I had been instructed to winch my line up two metres as soon as I touched the bottom or risk an immediate snag.
 As the boat drifts over the fish the bottom changes so you must bounce your sinker off the bottom every few minutes to ensure you are near the bottom as mostly that is where the fish are.